Treatment Programs and Services

 - Adolescent Services – serves young people (ages 16 – 25) with developmental disabilities who have no community service options.

-- HCBS Services - ISLA Transitional Home – serves adults transitioning from the ICF/MR to an HCBS Waivered service in the community operated by NDDC.
-The individuals are discharged from the ICF/MR Service of the Developmental Center when they move to their ISLA home.
+- HCBS Services - ISLA Transitional Home – serves adults transitioning from the ICF/MR to an HCBS Waivered service in the community operated by center.
+The individuals are discharged from the ICF/MR Service of the Life Skills & Transition Center when they move to their ISLA home.